Historic Halifax NC, Where Independence Began

 Visitors may encounter costumed interpreters, traditional craft demonstrations, and seasonal reenactments that highlight life in the 18th century.
 These interactive moments offer a deeper connection to the people and events that shaped the region.

-Where is Halifax, NC?
+Where is Historic Halifax

 HALIFAX VISITOR CENTER